PrestaShop/prestashop-specs/back-office/international/localization/international-localization-localization.md

 ### Import a localization pack

 Using this section will give the user the ability to import the desired country's localizations.
-- If the user selects a country that is not already imported inside your shop, it will import all localizations content selected.
+- If the user selects a country that is not already imported, it will import all localizations content selected.
-- If the user selects a country that is already imported, it will update the localizations you selected content selected.
+- If the user selects a country that is already imported, it will update all localizations content selected.

 **Localization pack you want to import**